The Yokai Learning Environment: Tracking Beliefs Over Space and Time

-\looseness=-1 \yokai{}\footnote{Detailed rules for \yokai{} are available at \url{http://boardgame.bg/yokai\%20rules.pdf}.} is a turn-based cooperative game in which players must sort face-down cards into same-colour clusters to win.
+\looseness=-1 \yokai{}\footnote{Detailed rules for \yokai{} are available at \url{http://boardgame.bg/yokai\%20rules.pdf}.} developed by Julien Griffon, is a turn-based cooperative game in which players must sort face-down cards into same-colour clusters to win.
 A key requirement is that all cards must be connected to at least one other card on their sides.
 Classically, the game is played by two to four players with 16 cards of four colours each.
-Complementing these 16 \yokai{} cards, additional \textit{hint cards} feature one or multiple colours and are used to hint at the colour of a face-down card underneath them.
-They are the only allowed communication mechanism in the game.
-The number of players determines the number of hint cards, which varies between seven and 10 (see Appendix \ref{sec:envDetails} for further details).
-Hint cards are initially face-down and must be revealed before being placed face-up on a \yokai{} card.
-Importantly, this \yokai{} card is locked in place and can no longer be moved or observed.
+Complementing these \yokai{} cards, additional \textit{hint cards} feature one or multiple colours and are used to hint at the colour of a face-down card underneath them.
+Hint cards are the only allowed communication mechanism in the game, and their number depends on the number of players (see supplementary material; typically 4 -- 10).
+These cards are initially face-down and must be revealed before being placed face-up on a \yokai{} card.
+Importantly, a hinted \yokai{} card can no longer be moved or observed.
 Since most hints can be multi-coloured, their interpretation is left to the other agents, depending on the context and history.

 \looseness=-1 A typical turn in \yokai{} consists of four steps (see \autoref{fig:turn}).
 The current player first observes two cards \textit{privately}, then moves one card, and then either (a) reveals or (b) places a face-up hint card.
-Consequently, the available legal moves depend on the specific card to be moved. \autoref{fig:legalmoves}, while \autoref{fig:startAndWin} show legal moves and card configurations.
+The available legal moves depend on the specific card to be moved (an example is shown in \autoref{fig:legalmoves}).
 The game ends when all hint cards have been revealed and placed.
-Optionally, players can end the game prematurely instead of observing cards at the beginning of their turn.
+Optionally, players can end the game early instead of observing cards at the beginning of their turn.
 The final game score is based on the final card configuration: